Day 1: Toulouse to Donneville (23.4 kilometres, 14.6 miles)

 The Midi Canal is one of the most popular destinations for holiday-makers in France and on any day over the summer months, you’ll find hundreds of boats scattered along the 240-kilometre (150-mile) ribbon of water between Toulouse and the Mediterranean Sea.

-Almost as many people make the journey by bike as do by boat and walkers are far less common.
+Almost as many people make the journey by bike as do by boat but walkers are far less common.
 But long-distance walking doesn’t get any easier than following a flat, well-maintained towpath alongside a meandering canal.

-Walking along the Midi Canal offers the perfect excuse to spend a few days in Toulouse—France’s fourth largest city known as la Ville Rose for its beautiful red brick buildings.
+Walking along the Midi Canal offers the perfect excuse to spend a few days in Toulouse — France’s fourth largest city known as la Ville Rose for its beautiful red brick buildings.
 There are dozens of cafés, museums (including Let’s Visit Airbus), churches and cathedrals to visit and three Michelin-starred restaurants to choose from.
 If you don’t have access to a car, day trips to the nearby cities of Lourdes, Albi and several of France’s most beautiful villages can be arranged at the Tourist Office.

 Sooner or later, as you wander the streets of Toulouse, you’ll find yourself down by the river.
 This is a good opportunity to take an hour-long boat cruise (there are several available) and experience the journey through a lock (écluse en français) from the water.